 HCC Graduate Khil is currently HCC’s Program Operations Officer.
 He previously worked as a Program Coordinator on Sexual and Reproductive Health and Rights of YUWA.
 He also serves as Vice President of Girls Empowered by Travel.
 He wrote the following report of his programming for girls at Bal Mandir orphanage in Kathmandu on World Menstrual Hygiene Day.

-May 28th is marked as World Menstrual Hygiene Day all over the world, an in initiative in which different activities bring awareness to people about menstrual discrimination, taboos and unhealthy and unhygienic practices in different countries regarding menstrual health.
+May 28th is marked as World Menstrual Hygiene Day all over the world, an initiative in which different activities bring awareness to people about menstrual discrimination, taboos and unhealthy and unhygienic practices in different countries regarding menstrual health.

 Lastly, Giri thanked all the participants and the orphanage Management Team for providing us with the venue and the participants for conducting the program.
 The overall program was effective and Management Personnel Sabita said